1776 Unites educates.

 1776 Unites Curriculum: empowering, historically accurate lessons for students of all backgrounds.

-Our Woodson Center / 1776 Unites curricula are designed for high school students, and are available once you fill out the registration below.
-Lessons will be added monthly, with K-8 modules coming soon.
+Our Woodson Center / 1776 Unites curricula are designed for all grade levels and are available once you fill out the registration below.
+New high school and K-8 lessons are added regularly!
 Topics include:

 - Stories of Black achievement from American history like Bessie Coleman, the aviator who broke through race and gender barriers to thrill audiences across America; the heroes of the 54th Massachusetts regiment, who transformed the Civil War into a battle to destroy slavery; and Biddy Mason, who was born a slave and died a millionaire real estate investor.